General Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Encephalitis lethargica was a mysterious epidemic disease of the 1920s and 1930s that was better known as the “sleepy” or “sleeping” sickness.
-Importantly, it was associated with the subsequent development of postencephalitic parkinsonism, a condition that was popularized in Oliver Sacks’ 1973 book, Awakenings, and the 1990 movie of the same name.
+Importantly, it was associated with the subsequent development of postencephalitic parkinsonism, a condition that was popularized in Oliver Sacks’s 1973 book, Awakenings, and the 1990 movie of the same name.
 Encephalitis lethargica evolved to have many manifestations other than a “lethargic type,” including types that were primarily characterized by insomnia or movement disorders.
 In the acute stage, encephalitis lethargica was characterized by intractable somnolence, which was then attributed to abnormalities of the diencephalon.
 Since then, anatomical localization of sleep has been focused on the subcortical brain.
 Differentiating points from idiopathic Parkinson disease include young age of onset, oculogyric crises, altered sleep-wake cycle, respiratory disturbances, and pyramidal signs.
 A variety of respiratory abnormalities were noted, particularly, unrelenting tachypnoea (panting) without air hunger and an inspiratory hold (fixés en inspiration forcée).
 These respiratory disorders, in fact, were considered hysterical in nature but later considered serious.
 Pathologically, there is diffuse involvement of gray matter of the brain dominantly, the diencephalon, and the mesencephalon.
 There has been extensive debate about the possible role of the “Spanish” H1N1 influenza A pandemic virus in the development of encephalitis lethargica, but this relationship has not yet been established.
 The role of the substantia nigra and intracellular inclusion bodies (Lewy bodies) in the pathogenesis of idiopathic Parkinson disease was based on observations of severe nigral pathology in encephalitis lethargica.
-Over a century later, the exact causes of encephalitis lethargica remain unknown, with debates on its autoimmune nature and significant differences between historical and recent cases.
+A review of 614 patient records from a UK hospital, diagnosed with encephalitis lethargica from 1918 to 1946, showed unique neuropsychiatric symptoms and weak evidence for infectious or occupational links, as well as possible autoimmune encephalitis links.
 No definite treatment for encephalitis lethargica is available.
 The prognosis is variable.
-Many of the survivors had permanent neurologic sequelae, and some were completely akinetic.
+Many of the survivors have permanent neurologic sequelae, and some are completely akinetic.

 • Encephalitis lethargica is an acute polio-encephalitis of largely unknown etiology. | |